pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

  1. ENI - basic type
  2. ENA - for enhanced networking, high bandwidth and low latency
- 3. EFA (fabric adapter) - for high performance computing, bypassing hardware
+ 3. EFA (fabric adapter) - for high performance computing(ML), bypassing hardware.
+ENA on steroid that helps OS-bypass on non-Windows server.
+If this is place on Windows server it acts as ENA only

 *Security Groups vs. Network ACL (NACL)*